 If you didn’t upload any file yet, drag it into the library.

 Once inserted, WordPress will add the file to the content.
 Unlike the Gutenberg editor, the classic editor won’t embed it but add a download link instead.

 After updating the page, revisit it and click on the download link to verify it’s working as expected.

-If you would like to display PDF content in custom post types, we will need to use a dedicated plugin for that.
+If you want to display PDF content in custom post types, we will need to use a dedicated plugin.

 Embed PDF with a plugin